Help Stop Ebola. Help Save Lives.

 Workers wear personal protective equipment as they unload flights in Ituri Province.

-Teams are placing vapor barriers at Nyankunde Hospital in a wing to be devoted to our Ebola Treatment Center.
+Teams are placing vapor barriers at a hospital wing in Nyankunde for our Ebola Treatment Center.